 - An Authority-based business’s community is made up of members that they have experienced an uptick in their lives resulting from engaging with the Authority-based business’ information and/or product.

-OK – now that we’ve agreed to the lexicon – let’s get into how to scale your impact on the world.
+OK – now that we have agree to the lexicon – let’s get into how to scale your impact on the world.

 First (A major “duh!”): Commit to Grow